-Initial certification students at University of Houston-Clear Lake (UHCL) may register to take their state assessments on any of the test administration dates under the following conditions:
+Initial certification students at UHCL may register to take the first attempt of their state assessments on any of the test administration dates under the following conditions:

-- Students must have an approved and signed degree or certification plan on file in the SoE that matches the state assessments for which they are registering, and - Students must be formally admitted to the Teacher Education Program (TEP).
+- Must have an approved and signed degree or certification plan on file in the COE that matches the state assessments for which they are registering, and - Must be formally admitted to the Teacher Education Program (TEP). - Must pass a practice test and perform a score analysis to determine areas of weakness.